 - 5.1 Overpayments can be costly to recover and money lost through reduced subsidy and the costs of recovery overpayments comes from the LAs overall budget.
 Therefore, it is important to ensure that in addition to preventing overpayments occurring, every effort is made to recover them. - 5.2 As part of their duties, Benefit Assessment staff are responsible for analysing new information received and declared changes in claimants' circumstances, and actioning any resulting amendments to entitlement.
 Where an amendment gives rise to an overpayment, staff will also be responsible for determining, in accordance with specific rules and guidance, the classification of the overpayment (for correct subsidy rate), whether the overpayment is actually recoverable and if so, the appropriate mechanism for recovery.

-During 2016/17 the Housing Benefit Section actioned 23,927 change in circumstances for City of Lincoln customers.
+During 2016/17 the Housing Benefit Section actioned 37,674 change in circumstances across the shared service and this is broken down into each authority as follows: -